 What are the tax benefits for an employee?

-Provided that the employee is granted a share option at market value (and not at a discounted price) and the other conditions of the EMI code are met, they will be liable to pay only CGT on selling the shares in respect of any chargeable gain, rather than being subject to much higher income tax rates (potentially up to 45% dependent on their individual tax threshold) on exercise of the options.
+Provided that the employee is granted a share option at market value (and not at a discounted price) and the other conditions of the EMI Code are met, they will be liable to pay only CGT on selling the shares in respect of any chargeable gain, rather than being subject to much higher income tax rates (potentially up to 45% dependent on their individual tax threshold) on exercise of the options.
 The employee can also use their annual CGT exemption.

 What happens to EMI shares if an employee leaves or is made redundant?

-Is Entrepreneurs’ Relief available on EMI options?
+Is Business Asset Disposal Relief available on EMI options?

-What is the qualifying criteria for companies?
+What are the qualifying criteria for companies?